 We are currently in the first wave of the pandemic, but leading researchers are predicting subsequent waves that may require future shelter-in-place periods.
 Investments have already been made to enable a more virtual workplace by companies.
 As companies plan to return to office in the short-term, they have the opportunity to maximize what we’ve learned about the long-term positive impacts to healthy, low-carbon and resilient workplaces.

 One client in the financial industry saw a 100% reduction in business travel, saving ~1600 tCO2e practically overnight.
 To lock in these benefits post-COVID, they’ve been wisely investing in technology and behavioral change to build a more flexible and resilient workforce.
-For this client, our analysis did show an increase in emissions associated to working from home, which did not offset the decrease in Scope 1 and Scope 2 emissions from office buildings.
+For this client, our analysis did show an increase in emissions associated with working from home, which did not offset the decrease in Scope 1 and Scope 2 emissions from office buildings.
 We are now helping them strike the ideal balance between office-based and remote work, using the same approach we use internally for ENGIE Impact.
 Based on the results of our analyses, we made recommendations for operational, environmental and energy-related actions to optimize costs, health and carbon.

 Others are finding further benefits for employee retention and talent acquisition.
 These clients report their employees enjoy working from home, are more productive, and don’t miss the commute.
 And while managers may need to adapt their styles for monitoring employees’ work, they also can now draw from a much larger talent pool when hiring.